-12 Kitchen Items Chefs Always Buy Thrifted (And Things They Never Do)
+12 Kitchen Items Chefs Always Thrift (And What They Avoid)

 It’s easy to turn to thrift stores when looking to save costs on kitchen essentials.
 Snagging items at a fraction of the retail price is undeniably satisfying.
 However, not all kitchen items are created equal when bought second-hand.
 Understanding which items are savvy thrift store finds—and which ones may leave you with regrets—can make all the difference.
 Thrift store shopping requires a discerning eye and a willingness to inspect items closely before making a purchase, but here are some items chefs always buy thrifted and some things they don’t.